 MAUDE – Manufacturer and User Facility Device Experience

-This page was updated on May 23rd, 2013.
+This information on this page was last updated on September 8th, 2015.
+Please bear with us while we update our analysis software.
 The FDA updates available data on a roughly monthly basis.
 CochlearimplantHELP.com is the only place where you can find this analysis of the failure rates of the different implants.

 The United States Food and Drug Administration (FDA) maintains a database of adverse events, the Manufacturer and User Facility Device Experience.
 Certain events, such as failure of a cochlear implant, are required to be reported to the FDA.
 The FDA has no authority when both the location of the event and the manufacturer location are both outside of the United States.
 The events in the database are those which have been reported to the FDA by the hospital or clinic, or by the manufacturer.
 The information in the database is available to the public.
 However, the FDA states: “MAUDE data is not intended to be used either to evaluate rates of adverse events or to compare adverse event occurrence rates across devices.“

 Because the data is not intended to be used for comparison, the vertical scales have been removed from the charts below.
 On each individual chart, however, it is possible to determine whether there were any significant changes in reported events over time.

 This study analyzes the suitability of the MAUDE database for cochlear implant reliability analyses.
 It concludes ‘…the current structure of the MAUDE database is only modestly useful for analyzing trends in complications and cannot answer several crucial questions, including device type comparisons.’
 Here we evaluate trends, but have explicitly obscured the numeric values that may facilitate incorrect conclusions.